Scholarships - Land Resources

 Gregory A. Smith Scholarship

-This scholarship was established by Mr. Gregory A. Smith, a 1976 GSC Alum and Glenville businessman, to benefit GSC students with the declared major of Land Surveying.
+This scholarship was established by Mr. Gregory A. Smith, a 1976 GSU Alum and Glenville businessman, to benefit GSU students with the declared major of Land Surveying.
 Scholarship recipients will be selected annually by a committee comprised of Mr. Smith, the Department of Land Resources Chair and the Head Instructor of Land Surveying.
-Preference shall be given to students in the GSC service area and then to students in the central West Virginia area.
+Preference shall be given to students in the GSU service area and then to students in the central West Virginia area.

 J.B.
 Bialek Memorial Scholarship

 Established by Jim Bialek with contributions from friends and family in memory of J.B.
 Bialek.
 This scholarship will be used to provide an annual scholarship to a student in the Forestry major at Glenville State University who will be selected by the faculty of the Department of Land Resources.